Can

 which can be found on each smoke fluid product information page.

-make or use home-made fluid mixture.
-Always use professionally made
+advisable to make or use a home-made smoke fluid mixture.
+Always use professionally

-fluid.
+manufactured fluid.
 Non-toxic smoke is your responsibility.
-This link may be
+You can search for: ESTA

 What safety